26lights/play-payplug/README.rst

 generate a payment URL
-  this is an URL to PayPlug payment website, this is where your user will enter its payment details and where they will be validated by PayPlug:
+  this is an URL to the PayPlug payment website, this is where your user will enter its payment details and where they will be validated by PayPlug:

   .. code-block:: scala

     def paymentUrl(amount: Long, userId: Long, productName: String, userFirstName: Option[String] = None, userLastName: Option[String] = None, userEmail: Option[String] = None): String = {
-      val paymentDetails = Json.obj("productName" -> productName) // Could be anything, it is meant to store any data related to the payment val payment = PayplugPayment(userId, paymentDetails, amount, PayplugPaymentStatus.Pending, userFirstName, userLastName, userEmail) val persistedPayment =  ??? // Here you will need to persist your payment object and give it an id payplugUtils.paymentUrl(persistedPayment)
+      val paymentDetails = Json.obj("productName" -> productName) // Could be anything, it is meant to store any data related to the payment val payment = PayplugPayment(userId, paymentDetails, amount, PayplugPaymentStatus.Pending, userFirstName, userLastName, userEmail) val persistedPayment =  ??? // Here you will need to persist your payment object and give it a unique id payplugUtils.paymentUrl(persistedPayment)
     }

 have an IPN Action
-  this should be a publicy internet-accessible route which will handle the notification of the payment like this:
+  this should be a publicly internet-accessible route which will handle the notification of the payment like this:

   .. code-block:: scala